BATMAN FAMILY #1

 Arnold begs the mysterious figure for more time, then Arnold angrily grabs his sword and attacks Batgirl and Robin, saying "you must give me one final chance!
 I'll take both of them alone!"

-The duel by swords goes on into stalemate until in a rage of frustration Arnold blasts the pair with a "hellish energy" that emits from his weapons which seizes the two into extreme pain as if they're being electrocuted.
-But then the ttwo realize that if they cross their individual swords together it creates a feedback field that returns the energy at Arnold, which then knocks him onto his tuchas.
+The duel by sword goes on into a stalemate sending Arnold into another rage of frustration and he then blasts the pair with a "hellish energy" that emits from his weapons, the pwoer of which seizes the two into extreme pain as if being electrocuted.
+Then the two realize that if they cross their individual swords together it will create a feedback loop that returns the energy blast back at Arnold, giving him his turn to be knocked down onto his tuchas.

 Outraged at Arnold's failure, the red suited man who been calmly watching the combat suddenly transforms into a cloven-hoofed, winged red demon who announces that "time is up" for the resurrected Benedict Arnold.